BuffaloManwich/CS303Assignment1Pt1MB/README.md

 Creating new arrays will not allow for variable size entry ie newArray[i+1], and arrays cannot be passed by reference.
 In order to accomplish the assignment without that functionality, I will need to exploit the fact that the integers in the file number 10 or less.
 I will also exploit the fact that none of the inputs are zero, and initialize the array to size [15] with zero values as default empty.

+The try/catch block for part 2 has been built into the stoi() function.
+The interruptive nature of throwing and catching the errors make it difficult to incorporate elsewhere in the program.
+Guardrails are in place to prevent problematic inputs.